The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 Once you hit level 54 you start refreshing Huton with Armor Crush instead of manually with the Huton Ninjutsu, once the duration is less than 30 seconds.

-### Level 60-69
+### Levels 60-69

 The level 60 opener and rotation is mostly identical to the level 50 one, however Assassinate is now upgraded to Dream within a Dream.

 ![](/img/jobs/nin/image3.png)

-If you drop Huton during a fight, either due to >60s cutscene/stunned downtime or death, you can now use Huraijin to recover the full duration.
+If you drop Huton during a fight, either due to > 60s cutscene/stunned downtime or death, you can now use Huraijin to recover the full duration.
 However, you should still use Huton > Hide to apply Huton before combat, and not use Hurajin in any other situation.

-### Level 70-72
+### Levels 70-72

 **NOTE:** Due to this opener only being useful for a couple of levels, it is recommended to skip this opener and do the Level 73 - 79 opener instead, unless you plan on doing Level 70 Ultimate content such as the Unending Coil of Bahamut (Ultimate), or the Ultima Weapon’s Refrain (Ultimate).\
 For more information on the level 70 rotation, see the pin in the #nin_questions channel.

 ![](/img/jobs/nin/image1.png)

-### Level 73-79
+### Levels 73-79

 ![](/img/jobs/nin/image8.png)

 It is important to note that once you reach Level 76, you swap the first Raiton after Trick Attack with Hyosho Ranryu, which has the same input as Hyoton.

-### Level 80-89
+### Levels 80-89

 ![](/img/jobs/nin/image6.png)